n2k/dockpeek/README.md

 <br>

-### Why Use Dockpeek?
+## Why Use Dockpeek?

-Tired of remembering IP addresses and port numbers to access your containerized apps? **Dockpeek** gives you a clean, centralized dashboard with one-click access to any exposed container service—whether it's running locally or remotely.
+Tired of remembering IP addresses and port numbers to access your containerized apps?
+Dockpeek provides a clean, centralized dashboard with one-click access to any exposed container service—whether it's running locally or on a remote host.

-Perfect when you're dealing with many containers across different machines and need to keep track of which images have updates available.
-Whether you're a developer, a sysadmin, or just managing your home lab, Dockpeek keeps things simple and organized while ensuring your containers stay current.
+It's especially useful when managing many containers across different machines, keeping track of which images have updates available, and displaying Traefik-managed addresses in a dedicated column.

+Dockpeek keeps your environment simple, organized, and up-to-date.

 <br>